-There was a change in the Supervisory Board - the Chairman (and the member) of the Supervisory Board Piotr Maria Sliwicki has resigned as from the 31st of October 2021.
-Thus at the end of 2021 members of the Supervisory Board were:
+There were changes in the composition of the Supervisory Board in 2022 and at the end of 2022 members of the Supervisory Board were:

-- Grzegorz Szatkowski member of the Supervisory Board; - Maximilian Happacher member of the Supervisory Board; - Justyna Wajs member of the Supervisory Board.
+- Dr. Oliver Martin Willmes member and chairman of the Supervisory Board; - Maximilian Happacher member of the Supervisory Board; - Christine Kaaz member of the Supervisory Board; - Ilona Mihele member of the Supervisory Board; - Dr. Dirk Schautes member of the Supervisory Board